poseidon/typhoon/docs/digital-ocean.md

 2048 MD5:d7:9d:79:ae:56:32:73:79:95:88:e3:a2:ab:5d:45:e7 cardno:000603633110 (RSA)
 ```

-If you uploaded an SSH key to DigitalOcean (not required), find the fingerprint under Settings -> Security.
+Digital Ocean requires the SSH public key be uploaded to your account, so you may also find the fingerprint under Settings -> Security.
 Finally, if you don't have an SSH key, [create one now](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 ### Optional